ZetaVII/Task-Manager-App/Specification.md

 * There must be a pre-existing task within a list.

 ### Triggers
-User selects the “Share Task” option.
+User selects the “SHARE TASK” option.

 ### Primary Sequence
-1. System prompts user to enter in task title and username of recipient user.
+1. System prompts user list of tasks.
-3. The user enters information to both fields.
+3. The user selects a list.
-4. The user clicks on the “Share” button.
+4. The user clicks on the “SHARE TASK” option.
-5. System reroutes to overview page.
+5. System prompts user to enter another registered individual(s) to share the task to.
-6. System alerts user of successful share.
+6. System alerts aforementioned individual(s) about the shared task.

 ### Primary Postconditions
 * The selected task would be seen within the task manager of the two or more users.

-### Alternate Sequences
-1. User enters a title that does not exist.
-	1. System prompts user to enter a different title.
-2. User enters a username that does not exist.
- 	1. System prompts user to enter a different username.

-### Alternate Postconditions
-App reloads share task page.

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.